Paull/python-mysql-orm/README.md

 * 4.call functions just like we do in codeigniter

 ##Notice
-the function from() in ci is renamed to table() for avoiding compatible problem , it is a key word in python
+the function from() in CodeIgniter is renamed to table() here, for avoiding compatible problem as it is a key word in python.

 ##Examples
 you can put them in your py codes or type them in the console(run database.py directly)

 	dating_target = db.table('employee').select('firstname, lastname, email, mobile').where('age <', 25).where('gender', 'female').order_by('age', 'asc').limit(10, 20).get().reulst()
 	print dating_target
 or like this

 	db.talbe('employee')